 The developed approach supports modeling and simulating adaptive, robust, and survivable network applications.
 Since the DEVSJAVA environment is developed using the DEVS formalism and it supports modeling of networks using the biologically derived rules instead of complex formulas, simulation models can be developed systematically and simulated efficiently.
-Given that the need to better understand the Internet characteristics in terms of its topology, alternative configurations, and unpredictability of network traffic, researchers continue to develop greater capabilities to simulate large-scale models [14] and [13].
-For example, simulations having more than 100,000 routers and nodes have been developed using dozens of parallel processors [27], [41] and [8].
+Given that the need to better understand the Internet characteristics in terms of its topology, alternative configurations, and unpredictability of network traffic, researchers continue to develop greater capabilities to simulate large-scale models [14,13].
+For example, simulations having more than 100,000 routers and nodes have been developed using dozens of parallel processors [27,41,8].

 7.1.
-The Key Features of the SwarmNet Network Simulator
+The key features of the SwarmNet network simulator

-Following treatment summarizes key features of the SwarmNet network mode which is packet-level discrete event network simulator based on DEVS Formalism.
+Following treatment summarizes key features of the SwarmNet network model which is packet-level discrete event network simulator based on DEVS Formalism.
 It utilizes DEVS formalism for describing network components and inherits DEVS hierarchical and modular design concepts.

 7.1.1.
-DEVS Simulation Engine
+DEVS simulation engine

 One of the main advantages of the DEVSJAVA is its discrete event modeling infrastructure.
 Since the dynamics of network systems can be characterized in terms of components that can process and generate events, discrete event modeling become most appropriate approach for modeling the dynamics of network systems.
-Among discrete event modeling approaches, the Discrete Event Systems Specification (DEVS) is well suited for formally describing concurrent processing and the event-driven nature of arbitrary configuration of nodes and links forming network systems.
+Among discrete event modeling approaches, the discrete event systems specification (DEVS) is well suited for formally describing concurrent processing and the event-driven nature of arbitrary configuration of nodes and links forming network systems.
 This modeling approach supports hierarchical modular model construction, distributed execution, and therefore characterizing complex, large-scale systems with atomic and coupled models.
 DEVS is suitable approach for modeling dynamic systems with intelligent parts such as biologically-inspired computer networks.

 7.1.2.
-Network Modeling Approach
+Network modeling approach